 - ASIS International

-ASIS International has more than 38,000 members in 92 countries and is the largest organisation for professional security managers and advisers, globally.
+ASIS International has more than 35,000 members globally and is the largest organisation for professional security managers and advisers, globally.

 - Australian Institute of Criminology

 The Australian Institute of Criminology is Australia’s national research and knowledge centre on crime and justice including security.
 The AIC regularly communicates evidence-based research on a range of topics to inform policy, debate and practice including security and risk management.

 AustLII is Australia's leading online free-access resource for Australian legal information, serving the needs of a multitude of users with over 900,000 hits daily.
 AustLII is a joint facility of the UTS and UNSW Faculties of Law and improves access to legal information including legislation, decisions of courts and tribunals, and various secondary legal materials such as law reform and royal commission reports.

 The Australian Government is doing all it can to prevent a terrorist attack in Australia.
 The Australian National Security website outlines the ways the Australian Government is helping to keep Australia safe from terrorism and prepare for and respond to an emergency.

 - Centre for Problem-Oriented Policing (USA)

 The Centre for Problem-Oriented Policing is a USA based organisation that provides readily accessible information about how police can address specific crime and disorder problems.
 This site is very useful for the security professional, especially in the areas of public and private policing, crime prevention and risk management.